wittaya698/joblin-clone/README.md

 To start it, type `joplin`.

-For usage information, please see the full
+For usage information, please refer to the full Document

-- See Documentation
+- See Document

 The demo application shows various Wikipedia articles converted to Markdown and organised into notebooks, as well as an example to-do list, in order to test and demonstrate the application.
 The demo application and its settings will be installed in a separate directory so as not to interfere with any existing Joplin application.